grasool/path-data-processing/README.md

-# HistoPathology Slides Processing
+# HistoPathology Slides Processing Pipeline
 This repository is a complete package which deals with Whole Slide Histopathological Images.
+We perform custom user demanded segmentations using state of the art machine learning models on WSI!
+We also visualize results on eminent user friendly softwares for pathologists (Aperio)

 # 📍 Implementations